Updated: Nov 26, 2020

 What started this little adventure for me was puzzling why some folks who were using PC Benchmark like I was got wildly different benchmark ratings for their various Graphics cards, memory and CPU.

-The exact same gear I had in fact.
+With the exact same gear I had in fact.

 All I had to do with this was make sure XMP was on in the BIOS and let the App worry about the Graphics available with the GPU that was in the machine.